 The first thing Leighton did was start surfing and making surfboards.
 Using polyester resin to make surfboards in 1967, he had no idea that his love of surfing would launch him into a lifetime journey as an artist.
 As he poured different colored resins over his hand shaped surfboards the flow and blending of the resin intrigued him.
 He saw its potential as an art medium.
 For the next 26 years Leighton created Resin Art.
 With 72 solo exhibits and public and private collections ranging from Queens Hospital to Rumors Night Club.

-Leighton and Lani have a son and daughter who both live in California.
+Leighton and Lani have a son and daughter.
+Their daughter, Kaily, works for the family business as the sales director.
+Their son, Lucas, lives and works in California.
 Leighton and his kids love surfing and windsurfing and get in the water as often as possible.